How do I make an appointment?

 OHIP or private insurance companies do not cover the cost of this test nor are there any plans in the foreseeable future.
 We provide elective healthcare services, and our clinic offers competitive pricing and personalized care.

 This study does not replace your routine mammogram and/or colonoscopy.
-It is very important to have these tests performed on a routine basis.
+It is essential to have these tests performed on a routine basis.

 Where do the studies get performed?